osama-mohamoud2006/osama-mohamoud2006/README.md

 - 🔭 Currently working through a roadmap to build a solid foundation in programming

-- 😒 I'am currently studying C++ level two course
+- 😒 I'am currently taking a break

 ---